jmurrii/Milestone-Project-1/html/README.md

 UX

-The website is for fans of the band or new users to find out more,
+The website is for fans of the band or new users to find out more about the band.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user I want to see all available dates to see the band live.
+As a user I want to see all available dates to see the band perform live.

-As a user I want to buy some of the band’s music.
+As a user I want to watch the band’s latest video release

 As a user I want to connect with the band’s social media sites